-The National Immigration Project’s executive director, Dan Kesselbrenner, is one of the leading experts on the intersection of criminal and immigration law in the United States.
+The National Immigration Project’s former executive director, Dan Kesselbrenner, is one of the leading experts on the intersection of criminal and immigration law in the United States.

 A noncitizen in the criminal justice system faces permanent banishment from the U.S. and separation from her or his family.
 Criminal defense counsel may be unaware or uninformed about the immigration consequences of criminal conviction.
 The National Immigration Project has been at the forefront of the national effort to help criminal defense lawyers understand the law and protect their noncitizen clients.